 Founder & Lead Organizer

 Katy is a native New Yorker who came to St. Louis by way of Pittsburgh.
 She studied Art History in college and fell in love with museums in the process.
 After spending almost 4 years working at Dia: Beacon, she left New York to attend Carnegie Mellon University where she earned her Master's of Arts Management degree in 2012.
-She has held roles in Exhibitions, Communications, Public Art, and Gallery Management and is currently the Marketing & Public Relations Coordinator at Craft Alliance Center of Art + Design.
-When she's not working she really likes baking cookies, playing with her cats, and exploring new parts of the city.
+She has held roles in Exhibitions, Communications, Public Art, and Gallery Management and is currently the Marketing & Digital Media Manager at Forest Park Forever.
+When she's not working she likes baking cookies, playing with her cats, and exploring new parts of the city.

 Packaging & Events